Xiaohong-Deng/mooqita-icccg/README.md

 ### Install Gems

 To avoid polluting your default gemset you can either `bundle install --path vendor` or use `gemset` functionality that `rvm` or `rbenv` provides.
 Add `vendor/ruby` to `.gitignore` if you choose the former.
-You can choose other directories inside your project directory if you like.
+You can choose other directories inside your project root path to install required gems if you like.

 ### Set Up Database